sherpa/sherpa/README.md

+__We are currently in the process of migrating the Sherpa development over to GitHub.
+While you are welcome to take a look, please take into account that the migration is not done yet, and some changes may be necessary in the next few weeks.
+On the other hand, you should be able to build, run, and test the code.
+Just be aware that the GitHub repository itself might be subject to change during the next few weeks, while we double check everything.__

 Sherpa
 ======
 Sherpa is a modeling and fitting application for Python.
 It contains a powerful language for combining simple models